 \section{Acknowledgements}

 I would like to thank Vic Reiner for bringing the conjecture to my attention, offering many helpful edits, and for listening to my ideas.
 Of course, I thank Alexander Stasinski, Christopher Voll, and Rob Little for the many hours they spent scrutinously reading over this proof.
-I would also like to thank David Hemminger and Zijian Yao for carefully critiquing the most technical parts of the argument.
+I deeply thank several anonymous referees for helping me clarify and streamline numerous confusing issues and notation, and for catching many errors in the paper.
+I also thank a referee for pointing out the proof of Proposition ~\ref{one_direction_general_t_conj}.
+I thank David Hemminger and Zijian Yao for carefully critiquing the most technical parts of the argument.
 Further thanks goes to my father, Peter Landesman, for his useful edits and his support.
 Finally, I would like to thank Levent Alpoge for an especially motivating comment regarding starting work before the REU.
 This research was conducted at the University of Minnesota, Twin Cities REU, supported by RTG grant NSF/DMS-1148634 and the Univ. of Minnesota School of Mathematics.